 When my husband, David, helped me retrieve Dad's stuff from Larry Bastian's storage unit, we had to sift through all of it at my friend Tim's house.
-There was so much stuff, and multiple copies of everything, we spent days going through it.
+There was so much stuff, and multiple copies of everything, including this ASCAP stationary, we spent days going through it.

 David said, "We should've bought stock in Kinko's while your Dad was alive."